 - 1. To enhance standard of living of up to 800 IDP/ returnee families in displacement and integrate them with their host communities by supplying adequate and affordable shelter of contextually appropriate duration. - 2.
-To develop a coordination mechanism among Ministry of Construction and Housing, Ministry of Municipalities and Public Works and Ministry of Displacement and Migration for addressing IDP and returnee in displacement shelter needs ; and - 3.
+To develop a coordination mechanism among Ministry of Construction and Housing, Ministry of Municipalities and Public Works and Ministry of Displacement and Migration for addressing IDP and returnee in displacement shelter needs; and - 3.
 To address the current capacity gaps of MoDM, MoCH, relevant KRG and Governorate authorities in responding to the shelter needs of IDPs and returnees in displacement.

-Outputs, Key a activities and Procurement Outputs 1.1 Improved and enhanced standard of living for up to 800 IDPs/returnees families through construction of up to 400 low-cost self-help shelter units for IDPS/returnees on MoDM allocated land (2 Families per unit as temporary accommodation) in Karbala/Najaf, Thi Qar, Erbil and Babylon; 2.1 A Coordination Committee formed with necessary powers and capacities and an Action Plan prepared for returnee and IDP shelter interventions.
-3.1 A localized shelter strategy for IDPs/Returnees consistent with the broader Cluster F shelter framework developed for a selected city identifying the most suitable shelter solutions for one selected city and manuals and localized guidelines detailing approaches for replication.
+Outputs, Key activities and Procurement Outputs 1.1 Improved and enhanced standard of living for up to 296 IDPs/returnees families through construction of up to 300 low-cost shelter units for IDPS/returnees on MoDM allocated land in Wassit, Thi Qar, Erbil and Babylon; 2.1 A Coordination Committee formed with necessary powers and capacities and an Action Plan prepared to begin mainstreaming the support of returnees into local government processes in view of achieving longer term sustainable solutions.
+3.1 A localized integrated Returnee Shelter Strategy developed for a selected governorate identifying capacities of existing institutions and local private sector to mobilize support to ensure sustainable return.
 3.2 Improved capacity of 10 MoDM and MoCH as well as 26 staff members of the Governorate Authorities and municipalities to address returnee and displacement shelter needs and solutions.
 Activities 1.
 Identify implementing partners; select beneficiaries based on a defined criteria; and introduce feasible and acceptable concepts and related training for the participatory development of low-cost and self-help shelter approaches; 2.
-Provide IDPs/returnees families with housing units to accommodate 800 households (temporary accommodation of two families per unit) using low-cost, labour-intensive and self-help approaches benefiting IDPs/Returnees.
-3. Provide protection services to project beneficiaries including legal assistance to recover lost property 4.
-Provide technical assistance to the Ministries and their respective Governorate level Directorates/Branch Offices, and relevant KRG authorities for establishing and operationalizing a Coordination Committee to address shelter needs of IDP/ returnee households on a sustain basis.
+Provide IDPs/returnees families with housing units to accommodate 296 households using low-cost, labour-intensive approaches benefiting IDPs/Returnees.
+3. Provide protection services to project beneficiaries including legal assistance to recover lost property

+4. Provide technical assistance to the Ministries and their respective Governorate level Directorates/Branch Offices, and relevant KRG authorities for establishing and operationalizing a Coordination Committee to address shelter needs of IDP/ returnee households on a sustain basis.
 5. Undertake a comprehensive and participatory lessons-learned exercise to generate strategy for a selected governorate, GIS map, guidelines and manuals that detail approaches for replication that the MoCH and MoDM can implement in other locations.

-Procurement • Procurement of works related to the construction of up to 400 model housing units in four governorates. (major items) • Procurement of international technical assistance and capacity building support for the development of emergency shelter strategy and housing options.
+Procurement (major items) Procurement of works related to the construction of up to 400 model housing units in four governorates.
+Procurement of international technical assistance and capacity building support for the development of emergency shelter strategy and housing options.